Property Checking Without Inductive Invariants: Abstract

 \section{Abstract}

-We introduce \pp, a procedure for proving safety properties. \PP is based on a technique called Partial Quantifier Elimination (PQE).
+We introduce a procedure for proving safety properties.
+This procedure is based on a technique called Partial Quantifier Elimination (PQE).
 In contrast to complete quantifier elimination, in PQE, only a part of the formula is taken out of the scope of quantifiers.
-So PQE can be dramatically more efficient than complete quantifier elimination.
-The appeal of \PP is twofold.
+So, PQE can be dramatically more efficient than complete quantifier elimination.
+The appeal of our procedure is twofold.
 First, it can prove a property without generating an inductive invariant.
-This is an implication of the fact that computing the reachability diameter of a system reduces to PQE.
-Second, PQE enables depth-first search, so \PP can be used to find very deep bugs.
-To prove property true, \PP has to consider traces of length up to the reachability diameter.
-This may slow down property checking for systems with a large diameter.
-We describe a variation of \PP that can prove a property without generation of long traces.
+Second, it employs depth-first search and so can be used to find deep bugs.